Medications and Drugs

 oval, white, imprinted with LOGO BONE, 31

-What are the possible side effects of alendronate (Fosamax)?
+What are the possible side effects of alendronate (Binosto, Fosamax)?

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using alendronate and call your doctor at once if you have any of these serious side effects:
+Stop using alendronate and call your doctor at once if you have a serious side effect such as:

 Less serious side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about alendronate (Binosto, Fosamax)?

 Do not take an alendronate tablet if you cannot sit upright or stand for at least 30 minutes.
 Alendronate can cause serious problems in the stomach or esophagus (the tube that connects your mouth and stomach).
 You will need to stay upright for at least 30 minutes after taking this medication.